HL7/eLTSS/input/pagecontent/implementation.md

 This extension is used extensively in the MCC eCare guide to provide a link within FHIR Resources back to the target Goal.
 A single data point, such as a clinical test observation, can serve for multiple goals.
 Thus, pertainsToGoal is given 0..* cardinality.

 ### Workflow Task and ServiceRequest following Gravity SDOH
 The guidance from Gravity is too extensive to fit into a single paragraph.
-The SDOHCC Task for Referral Management  Here is a list of important pages from the Gravity SDOH guide:
+Here is a list of important pages from the Gravity SDOH guide:
 * example of a Task, [SDOHCC Task for Referral Management ](http://build.fhir.org/ig/HL7/fhir-sdoh-clinicalcare/StructureDefinition-SDOHCC-TaskForReferralManagement.html)
 * working with the status of [Task](http://build.fhir.org/ig/HL7/fhir-sdoh-clinicalcare/checking_task_status.html)
 * referral workflow showing Task used in context: [workflow](http://build.fhir.org/ig/HL7/fhir-sdoh-clinicalcare/referral_workflow.html)